ruach

 Notes

-• This word originally comes from textual Hebrew, where it meant "wind", but over time came to mean "spirit", "enthusiasm", or "soul" depending on context.
+• This word comes from textual Hebrew, in which it means "wind", but over time came to mean "spirit", "enthusiasm", or "soul" depending on context.

 Edit Something missing from this entry?
 Inaccurate?
 Feel free to suggest an edit.